-This course introduces students to the problems that currently confront the administration of the criminal justice system, as well as problems predicted for the future.
-So that students are prepared to lead efforts to address these challenges, this course offers powerful models for strategic, critical, and reflective thinking.
-This course also immerses students in discussion about the major components of effective justice administration: organizational thought and theory, leadership, human capital, policy development and implementation, and collaboration with other public safety and community organizations.
+Students in this course are introduced to the problems that currently confront the administration of the criminal justice system, as well as problems predicted for the future.
+To be prepared to lead efforts to address these challenges, students acquire powerful models for strategic, critical, and reflective thinking.
+Students immerse themselves in discussion about the major components of effective justice administration: organizational thought and theory, leadership, human capital, policy development and implementation, and collaboration with other public safety and community organizations.

 To understand adult learning, one must ask and answer complex questions: Who is the adult learner?
 What is the social context of learning?
 What motivates adult learners?
 In this course, education professionals explore the theories and frameworks that inform the field of adult learning today.
 They identify, compare, and contrast foundational and emerging perspectives on adult learning with the aim of transforming theory into practice.
 They engage in an integrative course project through which they synthesize and apply various theories to real-world situations, including their own development; summarize how the idea of wisdom impacts their experiences as adult learners; interview an adult learner; and assess various perspectives in regard to educating diverse learners.

 Emerging technologies are rapidly altering the field of adult education today.
 Innovative technologies are removing traditional boundaries to learning and encouraging a global perspective on school, work, and communications.
 New developments in software, multimedia applications, Internet technologies, and mobile computing are transforming the educational landscape and empowering learners around the world.
-This course explores how educators and students can leverage these advances to enhance the learning process and improve outcomes in today’s digital information society.
+Educators and students leverage these advances to enhance the learning process and improve outcomes in today's digital information society.

 Students in this course explore instructional design for the development of online courses.
 Different types of online courses and the roles of online instructors are addressed.
 Students analyze learning theories and approaches for promoting community in online classrooms.
 Students analyze criteria for developing learning objectives and online instructional strategies in relation to diverse student populations.
 Issues related to technology, copyright compliance, fair use, and academic integrity are explored.
 Students analyze assessment and evaluation approaches and explore future trends in online higher education in relation to delivery of instruction and positive social change.

-The prospectus is a brief paper, typically 15-20 pages in length, which helps students organize, delineate, and make decisions regarding their doctoral study and appropriate research methodology.
-Students create a prospectus to establish the background for the problem statement; the problem statement itself; a survey of the relevant literature (typically 25-75 references); and a research, implementation, and evaluation plan for the solution of the problem.
-Students in this five-credit course focus specifically on the process of writing the dissertation prospectus.
+The prospectus is a brief paper, typically 15–20 pages in length, that helps students organize, delineate, and make decisions regarding their doctoral study and appropriate research methodology.
+Students create a prospectus to establish the background for the problem statement; the problem statement itself; a survey of the relevant literature (typically 25–75 references); and a research, implementation, and evaluation plan for the solution of the problem.
+Students in this 5-credit course focus specifically on the process of writing the dissertation prospectus.
 They employ their preliminary research plan to develop a problem statement for their dissertation.
 Students further refine the problem statement and carry out the planning and the library research that lends to the formulation of a dissertation prospectus.
-(Prerequisites include RSCH 8100J, RSCH 8200J, RSCH 8300J)